Pakistani police arrest prominent Imran Khan supporter - ExBulletin

 They were arrested during Khans latest campaign dubbed to fill jail cells with inmates or imprison bharo in Urdu to pressure the government to hold a snap election.

-Last Wednesday, in the prime ministers’ former hometown of Lahore and other urban areas, Khans’ supporters demonstrated, jumped into police vans and posed for the cameras, taunting police to arrest them en masse and defying the ban on gatherings.
+In the former prime minister’s hometown of Lahore and other urban areas last Wednesday, Khan supporters demonstrated, jumped into police vans and posed for the cameras, taunting police to arrest them in mass and defying the ban on gatherings.

 Police mostly remained on the spot, but at least 200 Khan supporters were arrested in different locations in the eastern province of Punjab and elsewhere, at the behest of Khan supporters themselves.

-Fawad Chaudhry, a senior leader of the opposition Khans Pakistan Tehreek-e-Insaf party, condemned the arrest of 80-year-old Shoaib, saying such actions would only bring more hatred and anxiety.
+Fawad Chaudhry, a senior member of Khan’s opposition Pakistan Tehreek-e-Insaf party, condemned the arrest of 80-year-old Shoaib, saying such actions would bring nothing but more hatred and of anxiety.”

 Shahbaz Sharif replaced Khan as prime minister after the former cricket star turned Islamist politician was ousted in a no-confidence in parliament in April 2022.

 Since then, Khan, who claimed his ouster was a plot by Sharif and Washington, has been seeking a snap election.
-Both Washington and Sharif have denied Khans’ claims, and Sharif has rejected calls for a snap election, saying the vote would take place as scheduled later this year.
+Both Washington and Sharif have denied Khan’s claims, and Sharif has rejected calls for a snap election, saying the vote would be held as scheduled later this year.

 |